The unreasonable effectiveness of Nonstandard Analysis: Main results II: Reverse Mathematics 241

 In each case, $f_{N_{0}}(x_{0})\approx f(x_{0})$, implying nonstandard convergence as required.
 For the proof of $\DINI_{\ns} \di \STP$, one could just use Theorem \ref{dickawadddd} and translate the results in \cite{diniberg}*{\S4} to $\P_{0}$.
 We now provide a shorter proof inspired by that of Corollary \ref{fralgyy}.
 To this end, assume $\DINI_{\ns}$ and suppose $\STP$ is false, i.e.\ there is $x_{0}\in [0,1]$ such that $(\forall^{\st}y\in [0,1])(x\not\approx y)$.
 Now fix nonstandard $N_{0}$ and define $f(x):= \frac{1}{|x_{0}-x|+{1}/{N_{0}}}$ and $f_{n}(x):= \frac{1}{{1}/{n}+|x-x_{0}|}$.
 By assumption, these functions are nonstandard pointwise continuous for standard $n$, and clearly monotone as in $(\forall x\in [0,1])(\forall n^{0})(f_{n}(x)\leq f_{n+1}(x)\leq f(x))$.
 However, we have $(\forall^{\st}x\in [0,1])(\forall N\in \Omega)(f_{N}(x)\approx f(x))$, while $f_{N_{0}+1}(x_{0})=N_{0}+1 \not\approx N_{0}=f(x_{0})$, contradicting $\DINI_{\ns}$, and the latter is seen to imply $\STP$ by Theorem \ref{dickawadddd}.

 For the remaining part of the theorem, apply $\CI$ to $\HBL_{\ns}\asa\DIN_{\ns}$ while performing the same modifications to the normal forms of $\HBL_{\ns}$ and pointwise continuity as was done at the end of the proof of Theorem \ref{floggen345}. \end{proof} In the previous theorem, the modulus of uniform convergence provided by the term $t$ in $\DIN_{\ef}(t)$ is defined in terms of the functional $h$ as in $\textsf{HBL}(h)$.
-In the following remark, we discuss the constructive status of the functional $h$ from $\HBL(h)$.
-We thank Dag Normann for his advice in these matters. \begin{rem}[Fan functional] \rm The term $t$ from the theorem $\DIN_{\ef}(t)$ is a modulus of uniform convergence, defined in terms of moduli of continuity and convergence \emph{and} the functional $h$ satisfying $\textsf{HBL}(h)$.
-In other words, the modulus provided by $t$ is only as computable as its inputs.
-Of course, moduli of convergence and continuity are `part and parcel' of the constructive or `computable' definition of these notions (See \cite{bish1}*{Def.\ 9, p.\ 43} and \cite{kohlenbach4}*{Prop.\ 4.4}), but the constructive status of $h$ as in $\textsf{HBL}(h)$ is not as clear.
-We now establish that the modulus $t(k,h, g, g_{n})$ can be computed in a specific technical sense.
+In Remark~\ref{snark}, we discuss the constructive status of the functional $h$ from $\HBL(h)$.